 Despite the enactment of several legal frameworks and international commitments in the region, enforcement and effective implementation remains inconsistent, and victims/survivors continue to face significant systemic barriers to justice.
 The forum will tackle these systemic challenges while addressing new threats, including the rapid rise of technology-facilitated gender-based violence (TF-GBV) linked to increased internet and mobile phone usage.

-The cross-border nature of many GBV challenges in Southern Africa, particularly including those linked to migration and trafficking, child marriages, and domestic violence, demands unified multisectoral regional responses.
+The cross-border nature of many GBV challenges in Southern Africa, particularly including those linked to migration and trafficking, child marriages, and domestic violence, demands unified, multisectoral regional responses.

 The Third Forum will combine in-person and virtual participation to maximize accessibility across socioeconomic and geographical barriers.
 The event features: